 - We propose a social networking architecture that offers content-based pub/sub functionality, in addition to the usual social interaction and data management tasks typically supported in such scenarios.
-In this context, we also identify interesting extensions (e.g., rate, relevance, diversity, novelty) to the general problem of pub/sub in distributed social networks and outline possible solutions. - We present the protocols and services that regulate node interactions, provide details on the distributed social/semantic pub/sub and search, and outline the notion of semantic friendship that plays a central role in our design. - We show the effectiveness of the proposed pub/sub protocols by means of preliminary experimentation with real social networking data.
+In this context, we also hint on coping with diversification for the general problem of pub/sub in distributed social networks and outline possible solutions. - We present the protocols and services that regulate node interactions, provide details on the distributed social/ semantic pub/sub and search, and outline the notion of semantic friendship. - We show the effectiveness of the proposed pub/sub protocols by means of preliminary experimentation with real social networking data.
 We also demonstrate the applicability of the proposed architecture in a real-life setting through the deployment of a prototype system.

 Application scenario.
 As an example of an application scenario let us consider Anna, a doctor whose main field of expertise is pathology.
-Mary is interested in connecting with fellow doctors in her hospital and following the work of prominent professionals in the area and is willing to share her own work and ideas with other doctors; this interaction would help enrich her circle of professional contacts and would provide a leverage for professional improvement.
+Anna is interested in connecting with fellow doctors in her hospital and following the work of prominent professionals in the area and is willing to share her own work and ideas with other doctors; this interaction would help enrich her circle of professional contacts and would provide a leverage for professional improvement.
 Currently, she would have to (i) use one of the centralised social networks, like LinkedIn or ResearchGate (aimed for professional or research use), to follow the work of other researchers, (ii) periodically resort to a number of different digital libraries like PubMed to locate interesting bibliography, and (iii) use a file hosting service, like Dropbox or Fileserve, to exchange patient datasets with her colleagues.

 All these actions performed on different centralised systems would force Anna to create and manage a set of (noninteroperative) user profiles for each service, give away data ownership rights for sensitive clinical patient data just to be able to share them with peers, and would impose an extra burden on her by having to repeatedly search for interesting content related to her job.
-Clearly, Mary would benefit from accessing a Web 2.0-inspired solution that is able to provide social interactions with uni/multicast data dissemination and socially-/semantically-aware content based search and pub/sub functionality, while allowing her to maintain data ownership and access control in an integrated service.
-Such a system would be a valuable tool, beyond anything supported in current centralised social networks, that would allow Mary to save both time and effort while interacting with colleagues and peers.
+Clearly, Anna would benefit from accessing a Web 2.0-inspired solution that is able to provide social interactions with uni/multicast data dissemination and socially-/semantically-aware content based search and pub/sub functionality, while allowing her to maintain data ownership in an integrated service.
+Such a system would be a valuable tool, beyond anything supported in current social networks, that would allow Anna to save both time and effort while interacting with colleagues and peers.